mongodb-developer/netlify-mongodb-nextjs-ai-chatbot/src/data_ingestion/INSTALL.md

 Copy paste the script to load the data.

-This will create collection `github_repo` inside `netlify_chat_demo`
+This will create collection `context` inside `netlify_chat_demo`

-Create an vector index ontop of this collection:
+The script also create a vector index ontop of this collection:
 ```
 {
   "fields": [
     {
       "numDimensions": 1536,
       "path": "embedding",
-      "similarity": "cosine",
+      "similarity": "dotProduct",
       "type": "vector"
     }
   ]